sharmaeklavya2/blog-source/content/posts/css-collapsible.md

 The [blog post by alligator.io](https://alligator.io/css/collapsible/#a-note-on-accessibility) says how to make a collapsible using only CSS, but to make it accessible they had to use JavaScript.
 I, however, have a way of doing it without JavaScript.
-Prepare to get enlightened!

 When navigating a web page using the tab key, certain HTML elements have the potential of receiving focus.
 This generally includes links (`<a>` tags) and form elements (`<input>` tags).